waiyeetung/candy-wonderland/README.md

 ### Features

-- Fully Responsive: Viewers are able to view the website on different device sizes, elements stack differently on different device sizes.
+- Fully Responsive Design: The website adapts seamlessly to different screen sizes, ensuring an optimal viewing experience on mobile, tablet, and desktop devices.
+Elements dynamically adjust and stack based on the device.
-- Navbar to Sections: Visitors can click on Navbar items and it brings them to the relevant section of the website.
+- Smooth Navigation: The navigation bar is linked to key sections of the page, allowing visitors to click and jump directly to the relevant content for a smooth browsing experience.

 ### Screenshot